Identify The Best Plywood For Furniture Using These 4 Tips

 When it comes to furniture like sofa, cupboard/wardrobe/closet, drawers, kitchen cabinets, etc., plywood is always the most preferred material.

-However, there are a few critical points to keep in mind when choosing a versatile material like plywood.
+However, there are a few critical points to keep in mind when choosing the best plywood for furniture.

-So, this article mainly aims to explain the four most important factors to be taken into consideration when purchasing plywood.
+So, this article mainly aims to explain the four most important factors to be taken into consideration when purchasing plywood for furniture.
 Let’s get started.

 Check the ISI certification – The best plywood for furniture will always have an ISI mark on it.
 Plywood sheets of commercial MR (Moisture Resistant) and Boiling Water Resistant (BWR) grade should have the IS:303 mark, whereas plywood sheets of the Marine (waterproof) grade should have the IS:710.
 These are Indian guideline numbers, representing the quality of plywood after they have passed the quality control test.
 Above the ISI mark must be printed the IS specification number.
 In addition, you should look for the CML (a 7-digit unique license number) number beneath the ISI mark.
 CML numbers are an important feature that makes it easy to identify plywood suppliers.